mattjaybe/SillyTavern-Pathweaver/README.md

 - **Title Font**: Change the font of 'Pathweaver' on the bar, or hide it altogether.
 - **Stream Suggestions**: Cards appear in real-time as each suggestion is generated.
 - **Minimal Mode**: Arrow on the bar hides and shows Pathweaver.
+- **Surprise Me**: Set whether to randomize the message away amount or manually set it.

 <p align="center">
   <a href="https://github.com/user-attachments/assets/380434d3-3ab6-4e1c-857c-ad5bc5d660aa"><img src="https://github.com/user-attachments/assets/380434d3-3ab6-4e1c-857c-ad5bc5d660aa" alt="Pathweaver - Settings" width="70%"></a>